Joseph5610/fxradio/README.md

 Play thousands of radio stations from all around the world.

 The app is using VLCLib, so we recommend installing VLC player for the best experience.
-If the VLC Player is not present on your system, the app will use ffmpeg library to play the audio.
+If the VLC Player is not installed, the app will use [humble-video](https://github.com/artclarke/humble-video) library to play the audio.
-However, ffmpeg implementation is not perfect at the moment, and some stations might sound broken or not play at all.
+However, some stations might sound broken or not play at all with this player.

 The app is using http://radio-browser.info API